alexnm/house-moldovan-blog/src/posts/spotlights/5-european-cities.md

 layout: layouts/spotlight.njk
 pageTitle: 5 Underrated European Cities
 subTitle:
 headline: If you want to visit Europe, you certainly have a lot of beautiful cities to discover.
-Paris, London, Barcelona, Prague, Amsterdam, just to name a few, are great destinations for planned city breaks and for a few days stop when touring a region.
-But during our travels we found that lesser known cities can offer a better visiting experience overall.
+Paris, London, Barcelona, Prague, Amsterdam, just to name a few, are great destinations for city breaks or for a few days stop while touring a region.
+But during our travels we found that lesser known cities can offer a better visiting experience.
 We hope this article helps you discover potential destinations for the upcoming travel season, as the COVID-19 restrictions in Europe are slowly lifted.
 coverImage: /img/belgium/ghent-2.jpg
 coverThumb: /img/belgium/ghent-2.jpg
 region: 🌍 Europe